upscalesoftware/swoole-blackfire/README.md

 Currently, only one pair of the profiler start/stop calls is permitted per request.

+## Contributing

+Pull Requests with fixes and improvements are welcome!

 ## License

 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).